-Although not a chemistry app, I have been using Classkick in my chemistry class strictly as a formative assessment tool and wanted to share the many benefits I have found with it.
-Classkick is a free app that is currently available through the itunes store.
-I use it with the iPads I have in my classroom.
-Classkick is becoming available on Chromebooks, Desktops, and Laptops very soon.
-Click above to join the waiting list and get notified when this becomes available.
+Although not specifically a chemistry application, I have been using Classkick in my chemistry class as a formative assessment tool and wanted to share the many benefits I have found with it.
+I use the web based platform with the iPads I have in my classroom but it is also available on Chromebooks, Desktops, and Laptops.

 One of the things I love about Classkick is its ease of use.
 What sets it apart from other apps I use for assessment purposes is that it turns my students iPads into a white board that they can use to SHOW ME THEIR WORK!
-I have used other apps for multiple choice questions but when it comes to assessments when I need to quickly see the math work of a stoichiometry problem or I ask my students to draw particulate models of atoms then I can’t truly assess this by asking a multiple choice question or even a short answer question.
+I have used other apps for multiple choice questions but when it comes to assessments when I need to quickly see the math work of a stoichiometry problem or a drawing of particulate models of atoms and molecules Classkick is a great option.
+I cannot truly assess these by asking a multiple choice question or even a short answer question.
+Using this app, I can quickly assess how students are doing and provide all important feedback.
 For me to truly gain an understanding of what my students are doing, I need to see their work.

+I can also provide lecture slides and write on them as we discuss topics as a class.
 Another benefit is that I can see all of my students work in real time on my iPad as it shows me each of their screens.
 The students can virtually raise their hands and I can join in on their screen or I can allow other students to join in on their classmates screens and help one another.
-I highly recommend that if you are using iPads then you check it out.
-The capability to post questions with pictures or with videos, then share those questions with other teachers, make this an incredibly useful tool.
-I look forward to using it next to show my lecture slides in class while having the capability to mark all over them while lecturing.
+I highly recommend that you check it out.
+The capability to post questions with pictures or with videos, then share those questions with other teachers, makes this an incredibly useful tool.